MohistMC/MohistWiki/install/windows.md

 Install
 ---

-### 1.19.X installation

-The 1.19.X installation is different from others, because it comes with an installer.

-When you downloaded the Mohist 1.19 jar file, place it in a folder, double click on it, select install server, then select the current folder path above Ok button, and click Ok.
-The server is being installed.

-When it's done, you can run your server by opening a terminal and executing run.bat.

-### Others

 When you downloaded the jar file, place it in **an empty directory**.

 Now launch it using the `java` command: